AntonyLeonard/RoadStatus/README.md

 <b>Please add your ApiId and ApiKey in config file.</b>

-Select Build -> Build Solution from menu or press F6.
+Select Build -> Build Solution from menu.

 # How to run the output